 “This mockup doesn’t look finished.
 It’s missing important elements.”

 At its core, UX design follows an evidence-based, iterative process.
-Each new version of the design is adapted from what came before based on user feedback.
+Each new design version is adapted from what came before based on user feedback.

-This sequential approach make sure that each creative decision is validated by the audience and product stakeholders before it becomes a permanent fixture in the design.
+This sequential approach makes sure that each creative decision is validated by the audience and product stakeholders before it becomes a permanent fixture in the design.